vaidyahimanshu502/Furation_Project/README.md

 # Furation_Project
-This is The Project where CRUD operations performed by JWT
+This is The Project where CRUD operations performed by using JWT

 # LOCALS Set-UP
    1. clone the project.